arghyasikdar/mutax/README.md

 # MutaX

-MutaX is a production-quality payload mutation engine for authorized offensive security research.
+MutaX is a payload mutation engine.
 It generates traversal, LFI, path normalization, and WAF bypass payload variants with composable mutators, profile-aware selection, deduplication, scoring, entropy, and transformation history.